adithya-s-k/omniparse/README.md

 ## License

-OmniParse is licensed under the Apache License.
+OmniParse is licensed under the GPL-3.0 license.
 See `LICENSE` for more information.

 ## Acknowledgements
 This project is built on top of the remarkable [Marker](https://github.com/VikParuchuri/marker) project created by [Vik Paruchuri](https://twitter.com/VikParuchuri).
 We express our gratitude for the inspiration and foundation provided by this project.
 Special thanks to [Surya-OCR](https://github.com/VikParuchuri/surya) and [Texify](https://github.com/VikParuchuri/texify) for the OCR models extensively used in this project, and to [Crawl4AI](https://github.com/unclecode/crawl4ai) for their contributions.